Wildlife - Deer Information

-Survey response rates were high, with 77 percent of program participants completing the survey resulting in direct data for 3 million acres of habitat.
+Response rates for this survey were high, with 77 percent of program participants completing the survey resulting in direct data for 3 million acres of habitat.
 Ninety-four (94) percent of respondents indicated that bait or supplemental feed was used on their property.
 Corn was cited as the bait in virtually all cases.
-Eighty-five percent of participants indicated that bait/feed was available outside of the deer season averaging 7.6 months per property.
-Feeding rates averaged 10,600 lbs./mi2 annually which is the same as 342 lbs./mi/week or 43 lbs./mi2/day during the 7.6 months that cooperators averaged feeding.
-Based on deer harvest rates which were part of the ADQP record, it required an average of 1,200 lbs. of bait/feed for each deer harvested.
+Eighty-five percent of participants indicated that bait was available outside of the deer season averaging 7.6 months per property.
+Feeding rates averaged 10,600 lbs./mi2 annually which is the same as 342 lbs./mi2/week or 43 lbs./mi2/day during the 7.6 months that cooperators averaged feeding.
+Based on deer harvest rates which were part of the ADQP record, it required an average of 1,200 lbs. of bait for each deer harvested.
 Given current corn prices of approximately $8 per bushel, this equates to about $170 per deer harvested above and beyond the typical costs associated with deer hunting.

-Total bait/feed sites reported by respondents were in excess of 30,000 with one bait/feed site for every 116 acres of habitat which calculates to a distribution of one site every 422 yards.
-If the average deer has a home range of one square mile, then the average deer would have access to 5.5 bait/feed sites in its home range.
-As a group, survey respondents provided in excess of 40.8 million pounds (728,621 bu.) of bait/feed with a total value of $5.8 million at $8 per bushel.
+Total bait sites reported by respondents were in excess of 30,000 with one bait site for every 116 acres of habitat which calculates to a distribution of one site every 422 yards.
+If the average deer has a home range of one square mile, then the average deer would have access to 5.5 bait sites in its home range.
+As a group, survey respondents provided in excess of 40.8 million pounds (728,621 bu.) of bait with a total value of $5.8 million at $8 per bushel.